hellaspooks/Sorcery/README.md

 # Sorcery
-A magic mod with features.
+A magic mod  for Minecraft 1.14, using Forge.

-There are features.
+You are a Sorcerer, exploring and learning of the magical energies that infuse the world.
+Learn to harness Arcana, craft spells and magical charms, and explore a world of arcane mysteries!